Aiken Symphony Orchestra

 The Aiken Symphony Orchestra, a not-for-profit IRS 501 (c)(3) organization, brings a dramatic enhancement to the music culture of Aiken.
-Established in 2015 by founding board members Thomas Hofstetter, David Allen, Doris Begley, Sandy Costanzo, and Beverley Zigelman as well as founding conductor/musical director Dr. Donald Portnoy, the ASO represents an ensemble of some of the best professional classical instrumentalists from South Carolina and Georgia.
-On par with a number of regional orchestras from larger towns and cities, the Aiken Symphony Orchestra greatly adds to the vitality and sophistication required of Aiken in order to attract new businesses, employees, and recent retirees to our community.
+Established in 2015 by founding board members Thomas Hofstetter, David Allen, Doris Begley, Sandy Costanzo, and Beverley Zigelman as well as founding Music Director & Conductor Dr. Donald Portnoy, the ASO represents an ensemble of some of the best professional classical instrumentalists from South Carolina and Georgia.
+On par with a number of regional orchestras from larger towns and cities, the Aiken Symphony Orchestra greatly adds to the vitality and sophistication required of Aiken in order to attract new businesses, employees, tourists, and recent retirees to our community.

 The ASO also works to enhance music education among the students of the Aiken community.
 To read more about our educational outreach efforts and to view the generous sponsors of these programs, please visit our Educational Outreach section.

 The Aiken Symphony Orchestra endeavors to provide artistic leadership to the greater Aiken community through the presentation of symphonic music that educates, entertains, and enriches the human spirit.

 The notion that Aiken should have its own professional symphony orchestra began to percolate a few years before ASO’s first official concert in September 2015.
 In the years leading up to our organization’s founding, a group of dedicated classical music lovers known as the Aiken Symphony Guild had contracted a visiting orchestra to perform three concerts per year for the community’s listening pleasure.
 When they could no longer produce their concerts with the visiting orchestra it seemed as if classical music in Aiken might be a thing of the past.
 They began to talk to individuals in another arts organization in town who had successfully presented several visiting orchestras.